The Gas South Guide

 The good news is that there are a lot of options out there to choose from, and Gas South stands out among the providers…if we do say so ourselves.

-We won’t go on and on about our own services — you can learn all about those on our Residential Page.
+We won’t go on and on about our own services — you can learn all about those on our rates and plans page.
 But we will tell you that whichever provider you choose, they shouldn’t charge you a deposit to establish service.
 With Gas South, this can save you up to $150.
 Pretty cool, huh?

 Determine how long you need your natural gas service turned on at your residence